spiritedmedia/erector-set/README.md

 It can be useful to run `brew bundle` from time to time in this directory to make sure you're using up-to-date developer tools.

+### Prepare Database

+1. Get a database dump from another developer or [follow the instructions in this document](https://github.com/spiritedmedia/systems/blob/master/database-import/README.md) to get a fresh database dump for local use.
+2. If the file is compressed, uncompress it so you have a `.sql` file
+3. Rename the file to `spiritedmedia_dev.sql`
+4. Move the file to `database/`

+During provisioning, this database dump will be imported.

+### Install

-After all that's done, run `./install.sh` to kick off the rest of the process.
+Run `./install.sh` to kick off the rest of the process.
 You will be prompted to enter your system's administrator password.
 Otherwise, please be patient while things install.

 ### Installing SSL Certs